 I have nothing against any of these types of fans.
-I romanced Alistair and found him to be really sweet, Cullen is a well-developed character despite not being a companion you can take along with you and he is cute.
+I romanced Alistair and found him to be really sweet, Cullen is a well-written character despite not being a companion you can take along with you but he and Alistair are not my type, they look too similar.
 Solas is a different story.
-I never really found him attractive.
+I never really found him attractive, in fact, I think he’s ugly.
 Personally, I prefer elves with long hair like Legolas, you could say that when it comes to Dragon Age, I would prefer to date an elf like Zevran.
 Good thing he’s available in DAO.

 You can see how difficult it can be to find a character to romance in DAI that looks good and have your Inquisitor look good with them because of BioWare’s choice to make everyone look well…neutral.
 Hell, some gamers have even criticized that everyone in the game looks ugly.